markoberberi/Azure-AI-Doc-Processing-Pipeline/README.md

 > [!NOTE]
 > See the [`document_intelligence_confidence`](./src/AIDocumentPipeline/shared/confidence/document_intelligence_confidence.py) module for the implementation of calculating the confidence score for the Azure AI Document Intelligence model using a structured output.

-### I deployed with network isolation, how can I access the resources?

-When deploying with network isolation, you can access the Azure resources using either the deployed VPN Gateway or Bastion host.
-The VPN Gateway allows you to connect to the Azure resources using a VPN client, while the Bastion host allows you to connect to a jumpbox VM in the Azure environment using the Azure portal.